jpennors/tips_my_web/readme.md

 ### Use the app

 The project contains two separate sub-apps:
-- The main app, which is the TipsMyWeb website, which is now accessible at [http://localhost:8000](http://localhost:8000)
+- The main app is the *TipsMyWeb* website, which is now accessible at [http://localhost:8000](http://localhost:8000)
 - The admin app, where you can add, edit and delete entities such as tags and resources that are used by the main app.
 To access the admin app, just add `/admin` to the main app's url ([http://localhost:8000/admin](http://localhost:8000/admin)).
 The login credentials are stored in the `.env` file (`ADMIN_USERNAME` and `ADMIN_PASSWORD`).

 # Development tools